-The Board in Control of Athletics at the Michigan Agricultural College consists of:
+The Board in Control of Athletics at the Michigan State College consists of:

-- 1. The President of the College or a member of the State Board of Agriculture. - Two faculty members appointed by the President of the College. - 3.
-Two alumni representatives: - a.
-The Secretary of the M. A. C. Association. - b.
-A representative of the alumni body elected at the annual meeting of the Association. - A student member to be elected at the annual spring College election from a list of three names selected from the membership of the current junior class by the Board in Control of Athletics.

-Present personnel of the Board is as follows:

-Chairman, R. C. Huston.

-Secretary, A. J. McCarthy.

-Board Member, C. L. Brody.
+- A member of the State Board of Agriculture and the President of the College, who shall act as ex-officio member. - 2.
+Two faculty members appointed by the President of the College.

+3. Two alumni representatives:

+a.
+The Secretary of the M. A. C. Association,

+- b.
+A resident representative of the alumni Varsity Club elected by the members of the Club. - 4.
+A student member to be elected at the annual spring College election from a list of three names selected from the membership of the current junior class by the Board in Control of Athletics. - Present personnel of the Board is as follows: Chairman, R. C. Huston. - Secretary, A. J. McCarthy. - Board Member, President Kenyon L. Butterfield.